freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 and publishing release schedules for official project releases of FreeBSD, announcing code freezes and maintaining the respective branches, among other things.

+The FreeBSD Release Engineering Team completed the 10.4-RELEASE, led by Marius Strobl, early October.
+FreeBSD 10.4-RELEASE is the fifth release from the *stable/10* branch, which builds on the stability and reliability of 10.3-RELEASE.

 The 11.2-RELEASE cycle started April 20 with the code slush, and continued to progress througout the rest of the quarter with the code freeze, followed by